noahgibbs/rails_ruby_bench/packer/README.md

 See Packer's documentation on building AMIs: https://www.packer.io/intro/getting-started/build-image.html

+The short answer is that you can install the AWS credentials in the standard ways and Packer will use them.
+For Mac OS, you can use homebrew:

+    brew install aws-cli
+    aws configure

 == Canonical Benchmark Timing

 The region shouldn't matter much, but I recommend us-east-1 -- it's the cheapest, and this benchmark shouldn't need locality to any specific world location.
 You need to build an AMI in the specific region where you'll be testing.